Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 ```

     ##          5%
-    ## -0.04816529
+    ## -0.04844017

-The two VaRs do not appear to be so similar.
-That is, there is some sort
+The two VaRs do not appear to be that similar.
+That is, there is some
-of time dependencies within the S&P500 index log returns.
+sort of time dependencies within the S&P500 index log returns.

 ## Assumptions